MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

     the trunk.

 ..
-    or the Capability Development Team (for LFRic only reviews).
+    or the Core Capability Development Team (for LFRic only reviews).